isomerpages/sentosa-corp/guide.md

 > You can make quotes as well

-> to make multi-line quotes use the kladsjflkasdjflksajdflksadjflksadjflksafjdlksajflkasdflksajdflksadfjskdfjaslkdf
+> to make multi-line quotes use the kladsjflkasdjflksajdflksadjf <br/>
+ lksadjflksafjdlksajflkasdflksajdflksadfjskdfjaslkdf

 > laksdjfklfajs
 test if this renders as a quote

 ---